rjbohlender/CAPER/README.md

 ```

 If cmake fails to detect armadillo, but you're sure it is available, you may
-need to direct cmake to the library, e.g., when compiling on a cluster.
-In that
+need to direct cmake to the library, e.g., when compiling on a cluster, with
-case the following should work:
+packages in non-standard locations.
+In that case the following should work:

 ```bash
 mkdir pabuild && cd pabuild